wildug/wildug.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hei Hei, my name is Alex and with this static website I want to share my personal [blog](/blog/) about cycling, science and my Erasmus experience in Barcelona aswell as some coding [projects](/projects/) I enjoy working on.
+Hei Hei, my name is Alex and with this static website I want to share my personal [blog](/blog/) about cycling, science and my Erasmus experience in Barcelona as well as some coding [projects](/projects/) I enjoy working on.
 During the day, I am a student of Cognitive Science and Machine Learning in Tübingen.

-What about the name of this page? `ẃildug` is an anagram of my lastname.
+What about the name of this page? `wildug` is an anagram of my last name.